vpilo/homeassistant_electrolux_status/README.md

 You can [buy me a Coffee for support](https://www.buymeacoffee.com/albaintor)

 ## Details
-This is an integration to Home Assistant to communicate with the Electrolux Connectivity Platform (ECP), Electrolux owned brands, like: Electrolux, AEG, Frigidaire, Husqvarna.
+This is an integration to Home Assistant to communicate with the Electrolux OCP Platform (probably for One Connectivity Platform), Electrolux owned brands, like: Electrolux, AEG, Frigidaire, Husqvarna.

 Tested with Electrolux and AEG washer-dryer, but probably could be used with some internet connected ovens, diswashers, fridges, airconditioners.

+**Last changes :**
+- Added support for temperatures
+- Added Wifi link quality sensor
+- Renamed connection state to connectivity status (old entity should be deleted if exists)

+**Known issues :**
+- Some commands don't work (to be investigated) : several dropdown lists like setting analog temperature...

 ### Supported and tested devices